nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

 It would be nice if the transition wasn't so sudden.
 I'd rather have it fade out to black, have the scene change, and then fade in from black.

-To demonstrate the ease of LogicBlocks and how we can handle this in a very human-friendly way, let me just go ahead and comment it as I go along.
+To demonstrate the ease of LogicBlocks and how we can handle this in a very human-friendly way, let me go ahead and comment it as I go along.

 I'll be adding a `BlackingOut` state, create some fitting inputs and outputs for the machine, make sure to send and listen to the inputs and also produce and handle the outputs.
 There's a new concept being introduced also - you'll probably catch it!